 Minority Law Student Scholarships

-Started in 1970 when the King County Bar raised $10,000 for minority law student scholarships, this program has grown today to scholarship awards of over $130,000 annually, divided between the University of Washington and Seattle University Schools of Law.
-As one of the largest providers of minority law student scholarships in the state of Washington, the King County Bar’s cumulative scholarship grants are in excess of $1.75 million.
-Current and past recipients are honored each fall at a minority bar cholars reception.
+Started in 1970 when the King County Bar raised $10,000 for minority law student scholarships, this program has grown today to scholarship awards of over $150,000 annually, divided between the University of Washington and Seattle University Schools of Law.
+As one of the largest providers of minority law student scholarships in the state of Washington, the King County Bar’s cumulative scholarship grants are in excess of $2.5 million through June, 2019.
+Current and past recipients are honored each fall at a minority bar scholars reception.

 KCBA Building a Book of Business